Caleb Clarke (rugby union)

-Caleb Daniel Clarke (born 29 March 1999) is a New Zealand rugby union player who plays as a Wing for the Blues in Super Rugby and Auckland in the Bunnings NPC.
+Caleb Daniel Clarke (born 29 March 1999) is a New Zealand rugby union player who plays as a wing for the All Blacks, Blues in Super Rugby, and Auckland in the Bunnings NPC.

 Early life

 Clarke is a Fijian/Samoan New Zealander.
 His grandfather, Iafeta Clarke, was a member of the Samoa national rugby union team that won the gold medal at the 1963 South Pacific Games.
 He also played club rugby for Suburbs and was a member of their first Gallaher Shield winning team.
 His father, Eroni Clarke is a former New Zealand rugby union international.
 His aunt, Sheryl Clarke, is a former New Zealand netball international.
 Clarke attended Mount Albert Grammar School and was first selected for the school's First XV aged 14, where he played until 2016.

 International career

 Clarke was selected for the All Blacks Sevens in 2018, following his first season for Auckland in the Mitre 10 Cup.

 Good performances for Auckland also led to Clarke's selection for the New Zealand U20's, for 2017 and 2018.

 In 2019, his second season of Super Rugby, Clarke also became a regular starter for the Blues, under new Head Coach, Leon MacDonald.

 Due to the COVID-19 pandemic, Clarke, as well as his teammates from the New Zealand national rugby sevens team, were released to play for their provinces and Super Rugby clubs.
 Clarke was in career-best form following New Zealand's national lockdown, leading to his selection for the All Blacks squad for the 2020 Bledisloe Cup and 2020 Tri Nations Series.

 He made his debut for New Zealand in their 16–16 draw with the Wallabies at Wellington's Sky Stadium.
 After a season-ending injury to George Bridge, Clarke started in four tests that year, on the left wing.
 Clarke scored his first try for the All Blacks on 14 November, in a historic first-ever loss to Argentina.